-GUEST BLOGGER Susan Mitchell learned First and Second degree Reiki healing from Hawayo Takata, the Reiki master who brought Reiki to the US from Japan with her Reiki master, Chujiro Hayashi, in the 1930s.
+GUEST BLOGGER Susan Mitchell shares her understanding of Reiki and money.
+Susan learned First and Second degree Reiki practice from Hawayo Takata, the Reiki master who brought Reiki to the US from Japan with her Reiki master, Chujiro Hayashi, in the 1930s.
 Susan became a Reiki master in 1985.
 She and her husband Paul Mitchell are based in Idaho.

 by Susan Mitchell